 Our platform uses the RAIN technology we pioneered.
 We spearheaded developing the RAIN radio standard, lobbied governments to allocate frequency spectrum and, along with Google, Intel and Smartrac, cofounded the RAIN Alliance.
 A member of our management team is currently a RAIN Alliance Director.
-The Alliance is a global organization promoting the universal adoption of RAIN technology and solutions, with more than 150 members as of December 31, 2023.
+The Alliance is a global organization promoting the universal adoption of RAIN technology and solutions, with more than 150 members as of December 31, 2024.

 We, our enterprise end users, partners and competitors developed the RAIN radio protocol, whose technical name is EPCTM Radio-Frequency Identity Protocols Generation-2 UHF RFID (standardized as ISO/IEC 18000-63 and known colloquially as Gen2) in 2004, with us as editor.
-Our community delivered a backward-compatible update in 2013, again with us as editor.
-As of December 31, 2023 our community was nearing completion of yet another update, again with us as an editor.
+Our community delivered backward-compatible updates to this protocol in 2013 and in 2024, both times again with us as editor.
 Our industry uses the RAIN radio protocol nearly exclusively.